accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/glossaire.md

 Image displaying text.

 #### Information provided by colour only
 Information conveyed visually by means of colour.
-For example :
+For example
 - In a document list, documents in red are mandatory.
 - In a graph, the various data items are only associated with a coloured legend.

 The alternative content used depends on the nature of the content concerned.
-For example :
+For example
 - Explicit text.
 - A visual indication such as an icon or symbol.

 Note: in the case of the use of an image associated with text, the image must have a relevant alternative (criteria [1.1](referentiel-technique.md#crit-1-1) and [1.2](referentiel-technique.md#crit-1-2)).

 #### Link title
-The link title may consist of :
+The link title may consist of
-- the link text for text links ;
+- the link text for text links;
 - the alternative image for image links;
 - a combination of the link text and the alternative image for composite links;